Soneritics/gpg-signing/README.md

 Validate the settings by opening a terminal and executing the following command: `git config -l`.
 This will list all of the settings, and should include the `gpgsign` setting.
+Also, the `email` setting should be the same as your key's.

 ---